 Days Since: Quit Habit Tracker

-For individuals seeking to break negative habits through visual progress tracking and accountability.
+For individuals seeking to break negative habits through visual progress tracking and time-based accountability.

-Days Since: Quit Habit Tracker is a market-leading health & fitness app that is completely free.
+Days Since: Quit Habit Tracker is a market-leading health & fitness app that is free with in-app purchases.
 With a 4.8/5 rating from 17.9K reviews, it delivers strong user satisfaction.
-Users particularly appreciate minimalist design and straightforward interface allow users to track habits without unnecessary clutter or distractions, though accidental counter resets occur too easily via the widget interface, causing significant frustration for long-term users remains a common concern.
+Users particularly appreciate minimalist interface design allows users to track habit streaks without unnecessary feature clutter or distractions, though subscription gating of widget functionality creates friction for users who rely on home screen visibility remains a common concern.

 What is Days Since: Quit Habit Tracker?

-Users hire the app to maintain accountability through low-friction visual progress tracking, which serves as a psychological barrier against habit relapse.
+Users hire the app to maintain accountability through visual progress tracking, which serves as a psychological deterrent against breaking habits.

 Current Momentum